The-Scratch-Channel/tsc-web-client/docs/development/SETUP.md

 Firstly, make sure you have all of the following:

 - Node.js
-- A device that can run a terminal
+- A device that can run a terminal (Such as Linux or Windows Comand Prompt)
 - Git
-- A github account
+- A GitHub account

 Second, create a fork of the repository then clone your fork.